-Records shown in the accompanying 2010-18 map (giving monad records for the Kent vice counties, rather than tetrads in the administrative county which were used in the two Atlas surveys) confirm clearly enough the preference of Briza media for a chalk substrate, and also its occasional appearance elsewhere.
+Records shown in the accompanying 2010-19 map (giving monad records for the Kent vice counties, rather than tetrads in the administrative county which were used in the two Atlas surveys) confirm clearly enough the preference of Briza media for a chalk substrate, and also its occasional appearance elsewhere.
 There have been a couple of anomalous records associated with the high speed railway which suggest origins from possible sowing.
-The 2010-18 map contains the equivalent of 137 tetrad records and so does not indicate significant further decline since the 1991-2005 survey, even discounting the records for metropolitan West Kent outside the earlier survey's administrative county limits.
+The 2010-19 map contains the equivalent of 146 tetrad records, still less than for 1971-80, although an ostensible increase since the 1991-2005 survey, even discounting the records for metropolitan West Kent outside the earlier survey's administrative county limits.

 Queendown Warren habitat, chalk grassland with Rhinanthus minor (Yellow-rattle).
-Photo by Lliam Rooney, 18 June 2010 limited and a response to grazing.
+Photo by Lliam Rooney, 18 June 2010 unshaded grassland.
+Although it spreads vegetatively as well as by seed, It does not form pure stands, and any clumping as tussocks appears to be limited and a response to grazing.
 Loss of the species may be due to grassland becoming dense and coarse through lack of grazing, through re-seeding for agricultural 'improvement' or conversion from grassland to arable.